zy777777/NonGKI_Kernel_Build/README_EN.md

 **DEFCONFIG_SOURCE** - If you need a custom DEFCONFIG file, provide the specific file path.
 **DEFCONFIG_NAME** - The required DEFCONFIG file for compilation, usually formatted as device_defconfig or vendor/device_defconfig.
+**DEFCONFIG_ORIGIN_IMAGE** - (Experimental ⚠) If you do not need the default DEFCONFIG from the kernel source and cannot provide a custom DEFCONFIG, you can extract the DEFCONFIG file from the Image file you obtained (Image.gz and Image.gz-dtb need to be manually decompressed before uploading). **DEFCONFIG_NAME** must be specified and cannot be empty.

 **KERNELSU_SOURCE** - You can specify the source of KernelSU.
 By default, it uses setup.sh, but if necessary, manual installation can be enabled (in which case, this should be a git repository).
 **KERNELSU_BRANCH** - The branch of KernelSU to use.